New or Renewal NPA ApplicationGeneral information for completing the nonpublic agency application documents for certification or recertification.

-New and Renewing NPAs shall pay the applicable certification fee when submitting the Request for Certification Application to the CDE.
+Renewal applicants shall pay the applicable certification fee when sending the NPA Certification Application packet to the CDE.
 Please note, renewing NPAs must submit the certification fee no later than October 31.

-Certification fees are required when submitting the Request for Certification Application in the form of a personal or business check, money order, or cashier's check made payable to the CDE.
+When submitting the the California Certification Application for Nonpublic, Nonsectarian Agency, certification fees are required in the form of a personal or business check, money order, or cashier's check made payable to the CDE.

-Note: The name of the school must be on the check or money order.
+Note: The name of the agency must be on the check or money order.